27 of The Most Beautiful Greek Islands

 Thassos is the northernmost Greek island in the Aegean Sea, very close to the mainland.
 Due to the location, it can be easily reached by ferry from Kavala or Keramoti.
 The island makes a great destination for families and couples looking to relax, hike, enjoy the water and sun or enrich their culture.

-Thassos has fertile volcanic soil and a mountainous landscape, thus the rich vegetation which brought it the nickname of the Emerald Island.
+Thassos has fertile volcanic soil and a mountainous landscape, thus the rich vegetation which gave it the nickname of ‘The Emerald Island’.
 It is a great destination for hikers who can follow paths to abandoned quaint villages in the middle of the mountains, caves, springs and lakes.

 People more into culture and history shouldn’t miss the opportunity to visit the Roman Amphitheater in Limenas, the 1000-year-old marble quarry and ruins in Aliki or the villages Theologus and Panagia.
 Both will treat you with traditional architecture, narrow paved streets and stone-made houses with grey-tiled roofs.

 Thassos also has many beautiful beaches.
 The best one for sun lovers is Golden Beach, a 4km long white sand stripe with shallow waters, ideal for swimming.
 Unusual Saliara Beach shouldn’t be missed either.
-Made out of small marble pieces from the nearby excavation, it’s fascinating to watch and offer the island’s best snorkelling opportunities.
+Made out of small marble pieces from the nearby excavation, it’s worth taking a look and offers the island’s best snorkelling opportunities.

 The best bases for couples are Skala Prinos and Limenaria, while Potos, Golden Beach and Thassos are more suited for families and Pefkari targets older people.
-Regarding food, one can’t go wrong with Elena Tavern in Panagia, Stelakis in Limenaria or Stelios in Theologus.
+For food, you can’t go wrong with Elena Tavern in Panagia, Stelakis in Limenaria or Stelios in Theologus.
 All three offer both delicious food and great service.

 The Sporades Islands